BstLabs/py-dynacli/docs/todo-app/remove-project.md

 def remove(project_name: str) -> None:
     """
-    Remove the .json file with given project name
+    Remove the .json file with a given project name

     Args:
         project_name (str): The name of the project